BrainStormCenter/Psychometric/README.md

 # Psychometric
-Scripts for processing data for the psychometric grant The scripts are to be run in the following order:
+These are the scripts for processing data for the psychometric grant

+The scripts should be run in the following order
 1. convertDicom
 2. JC_preprocessing
-3. JC_3DMC.m
+3. JC_normc123
-* JC_normc123 -- ARE THESE COMMANDS IN JC_preprocessing?
-4. JC_FCprepro.m
+4. JC_FCpreproSetup -> JC_FCprepro
-5. JC_FCcalc.m
+5. JC_FCCalcSetup -> JC_FCcalc
-6. JC_ROIFCcalc.m
+6. JC_ROIFCcalc
+7. JC_3DMC.m
 7. JC_rext_plot.m

+Script #4 will call the JC_FCprepro function
+Script #5 will call the JC_FCcalc function
+Script #7 is used for quality control.
+This script goes through each subject's motion correction files and identifies outliers and writes them to a file for inspection.
+Script #8 does...

 A new script will be added in the near future that will provide information about data quality and motion correction estimates.